 Select the object that you want to be a cordon (or multiple objects that represent different cordons) and press the Convert to Cordon button.
 A non-renderable Box is created to match the bounding of the object(s) and only displays as a box.
 The bounding box of the cordon boxes is the cordon.

 Activating a Cordon

 Only the currently selected item in the Scene Cordons list is the cordon that will be exported into the VMF if your map settings do not allow multiple cordons.
 Also, only visible cordons will be active (so if you have a cordon selected but then press Hide Cordons, the selected cordon will be the cordon that gets exported into the VMF but will not be used in the compile).

 Hints and Tips

 - Not all mods use multiple cordons.
 If your mod doesn't support multiple cordons, you must set the export state of the VMF to not use Multiple Cordons.
-You can do this by clicking Wall Worm > Level Design > Anvil and choosing the World tab.
-In the Map Parameters button, uncheck the Multiple Cordons option.
+You can do this by clicking the Level Design in the global settings and uncheck the Multiple Cordons option.
 Black Mesa should not have this option on, while CS:GO should keep this option on.
-Note this is a Per-map setting at this time.

 - Cordons that are imported via the VMF Importer get saved into the WallWormUtility layer.
 This layer is likely hidden by default.
 If you want to keep that layer hidden but see cordons, move the cordon to another layer.